seralexeev/xrabbit.dev/README.md

 date: 24-05-2025
 ```

-For now I am thinking of using a prototype board and assembling everything on it.
-At least the layout will be clear and it will be a bit easier to lay everything out later.
+For now I'm thinking to stick with the prototype board and put everything together on it.
+At least the layout will be clear and it'll be a bit easier to spread everything out later.

 ---